AravindDevarakonda/arXivScraper/README.md

 # arXivScraper
-Scraping meta-data form arXiv to quantify the change in publication rate over the past two decades.
+Scraping meta-data form arXiv to quantify the change in publication rates over the past two decades.